Spanish and Portuguese

 Foreign Study Programs

-- The Portuguese off-campus program goes to Salvador, Brazil in alternating summer terms.
-A student can participate as either an LSA or and FSP.
-The prerequisite for the LSA is PORT 1.
+- The Portuguese LSA+ goes to Salvador (Bahia), Brazil every summer, and the FSP goes to Rio de Janeiro, Brazil in alternating winter terms starting winter 2015 (check with the department).
+A student can participate in either the LSA+ or an FSP.
+The prerequisite for the LSA+ is PORT 3 or equivalent preparation.
 Prerequisites for the FSP are PORT 9 and PORT 20.

 - There are a number of different programs for Spanish.
-The department sponsors an LSA in Barcelona, Spain (fall, winter, and spring), and an LSA in Puebla, Mexico (winter and spring).
+The department sponsors an LSA in Barcelona, Spain (winter, and spring), an LSA in Buenos Aires, Argentina (winter and spring), an LSA+ in Cuzco, Peru (fall – check with the department) and an LSA+ in Santander, Spain (summer).
 The Spanish FSP goes to Madrid, Spain in the fall and to Buenos Aires, Argentina in the spring.
 These are competitive.
-Prerequisite for the Barcelona and Puebla LSA programs is a minimum grade of B- in SPAN 2 (or equivalent high school preparation).
-Prerequisite for the Buenos Aires and Madrid FSP is one of SPAN 30,31 or 32.
+Prerequisite for the Barcelona and Buenos Aires LSA programs is a minimum grade of B- in SPAN 2 (or equivalent high school preparation).
+Prerequisite for the Santander, Spain and Cuzco, Peru LSA+ is Spanish 9 or equivalent preparation.
+Prerequisite for the Buenos Aires and Madrid FSP is one of SPAN 30, 31 or 32.

 - A student wanting to go on an LSA should plan on taking SPAN 2 no earlier than two terms before the scheduled LSA.
 A student who has placed into SPAN 3 and wants to go on the Spanish LSA should not take SPAN 3 on campus.
 Such students will need to participate in a mandatory drill session the term prior to the scheduled LSA.